Unlock Manchester Visitor Guide

 Here’s some places around the city not to miss.

-Comedy @ Chorlton Irish Club
+Chorlton Comedy Club

 But in all seriousness, or lack of, in the circumstance of looking at comedy clubs, this venue celebrates the very best of local talent.